JONSASSE/432-2018/projects/project2/APPROVED.md

-Haimeng Bai     | Using Stroke Risk Score to predict Alzheimer's Disease Status Shufen Cao      | Assessing Risk Factors for Osteoporosis in NHANES 2013-14 Estee Cramer    | Prediction Models for Outcomes Associated with Lymphatic Filariasis in Papua New Guinea Vaishali Deo    | The impact of citizenship status on the general health of adult U.S. residents Katherine Dobbs | State Firearm-Related Laws and Firearm Homicide/Suicide Rates in the U.S., 2015 Gwendolyn Donley | Predicting Alzheimer's Disease Risk in Eastern Finnish Men
+Haimeng Bai     | Using Stroke Risk Score to predict Alzheimer's Disease Status Shufen Cao      | Assessing Risk Factors for Osteoporosis in NHANES 2013-14 Estee Cramer    | Prediction Models for Outcomes Associated with Lymphatic Filariasis in Papua New Guinea Laura Cremer    | Can being a health-nut decrease your overall risk of cancer?
+Vaishali Deo    | The impact of citizenship status on the general health of adult U.S. residents Katherine Dobbs | State Firearm-Related Laws and Firearm Homicide/Suicide Rates in the U.S., 2015 Gwendolyn Donley | Predicting Alzheimer's Disease Risk in Eastern Finnish Men